How We Monitor Beach Water Quality

-- If bacteria levels are elevated, we close the beach.
-Weekday follow-up occurs until the sample meets an acceptable bacteria level, at which point the beach will be reopened.
+- If bacteria levels are high, we close the beach for swimming.
+We test again each weekday until the sample meets an acceptable bacteria level, then the beach is reopened for swimming.

 Blue-Green Algae (Cyanobacteria)

-- We conduct visual inspections for blue-green algae blooms at least once a week at each beach.
+- We look for blue-green algae blooms at least once a week at each beach.

-- In addition, if a lifeguard or beach user reports an algae bloom, Public Health staff will follow-up at that beach as soon as possible.
+- In addition, if a lifeguard or beach user reports an algae bloom, we will follow-up at that beach as soon as possible.

-- If a blue-green algae bloom is present, water is collected daily (M-F) to test for cyanobacteria.
+- If a blue-green algae bloom is present, we will collect water daily (M-F) to test for blue-green algae toxins.

-- The beach will remain closed until levels of cyanobacteria are acceptable.
+- The beach will stay closed for swimming until levels of blue-green algae are acceptable.

 Beach Closures for Swimming

-- A beach water quality closure means that the water has been deemed unsafe for swimming.
+- A beach water quality closure means that the water has been found unsafe for swimming.

-- Beach goers may still enjoy the sandy area of the beach and the park's other facilities while avoiding contact with the water.
+- You can still enjoy the sandy area of the beach and other park facilities while avoiding contact with the water.